apsys2024/apsys2024/content/authors/ding/_index.md

 ---
 # Display name
-title: Marco Canini
+title: Aaron Ding

 # Full name (for SEO)
-first_name: Marco
+first_name: Aaron
-last_name: Canini
+last_name: Ding

 # Username (this should match the folder name)
 authors:
-  - canini
+  - ding

 # Is this the primary user of the site?
 superuser: false